All pages are informative – not therapeutic. Read first about VitaminB3.

 The usual antiarthritis drugs, aspirin, the more modern anti-rheumatic drugs and, if necessary, steroids or gold, can be used for rapid relief of pain. even smaller doses give the same effect.
 This also avoids any problems with aspirin in the gastrointestinal tract. inter alia]

-One of the major benefits of nutrients is that they are compatible with all drugs, do not interfere with any therapeutic effect and accelerate all healing processes; The drugs can then be slowly eliminated so that health is maintained with a good nutrition.
+One of the major benefits of nutrients is that they are compatible with nearly all drugs, do not interfere with any therapeutic effect and accelerate all healing processes; The drugs can then be slowly eliminated so that health is maintained with a good nutrition.

 Dr. Hoffer considers arthritis as one of the most unpleasant symptoms of a generalized disease of malnutrition.